-Holiday Sickness Compensation Claims Lancashire
+Holiday Illness Compensation Claims

-The reason for this is that solicitors firm can sometimes get paid quite handsomely for this particular type of claim.
+The reason for this is that solicitors’ firms can sometimes get paid quite handsomely for this particular type of claim.
 At The Claims Partnership, we are not interested in jumping on board the Holiday Claims gravy train.
 However, we are interested in providing a first class and professional service to any of our clients who have suffered from a stomach bug or other illness whilst on holiday.

 Why are holiday sickness claims so common these days?